Westminster Social Policy Forum

 Format: DOWNLOADABLE PDF

-It comes with the target of reaching a net positive supply of social rented homes in the first full financial year of this Parliament, and against the backdrop of official statistics published by MHCLG in December 2024 showing more than a million households on social housing waiting lists.
+With targets to reach a net positive supply of social rented homes in the first full financial year of this Parliament, and with MHCLG statistics showing more than a million households currently on social housing waiting lists, delegates considered practical approaches to increasing supply and retention of social and affordable housing stocks.

-Delegates will consider the impact of proposed changes to Right to Buy eligibility on home ownership, and implications for access to affordable housing, and demand for social and affordable housing stock.
-Areas for discussion include strategic options for the delivery and retention of newly built social housing, with the allocation of a further £500m within the Affordable Homes Programme, alongside requirements for social and affordable housing within the National Planning Policy Framework.
+Further areas for discussion included strategic options for delivery and retention of newly built social housing, with allocation of funding for a new Affordable Homes Programme, alongside requirements for social and affordable housing within the National Planning Policy Framework.

-Sessions will also consider priorities for improving standards of social and affordable housing.
-Delegates will examine delivery of upgrades in the context of the Warm Homes and Energy Conservation Act and Awaab’s Law.
-They will also discuss the future direction of regulation in the sector, including safeguarding the accessibility of affordable housing, tighter rules on rent caps, accountability for landlords, and scrutiny of the quality of social housing, with new direction of the regulator due to be published shortly.
+Further sessions considered priorities for improving standards of social and affordable housing.
+Delegates examined delivery of upgrades in the context of both the Warm Homes and Energy Conservation Act and Awaab’s Law.
+They also discussed the future direction of regulation in the sector, including safeguarding accessibility of affordable housing, tighter rules on rent caps, accountability for landlords, and scrutiny of the quality of social housing, looking at implications of proposed new directions for the Regulator of Social Housing.

 This on-demand pack includes